-Based on the NSILT estimates, the pie chart in Figure 2 depicts the estimated percentage of nitrogen loading to groundwater by source in the springshed.
-FF and LW (mainly from dairies and beef cattle cow-calf operations) are responsible for the majority of the nitrogen sources in each springshed.
+Based on the NSILT estimates, the pie charts in Figure 5, Figure 6, and Figure 7 depict the estimated percentage of nitrogen loading to groundwater by source in the springshed for each sub-basin.
+FF and LW (mainly from dairies and beef cattle cow-calf operations) are responsible for more than 85 % of the nitrogen sources in each springshed.
 Stormwater loading to groundwater is incorporated into the various source categories.